pyspace/pyspace/docs/overview.rst

 In contrast, a *summary* can contain the measurements of several different subjects or from different sessions.
 Both :mod:`~pySPACE.resources.dataset_defs` and *summaries* consist of the actual data and some meta data stored in the file: ``metadata.yaml``.
-:mod:`~pySPACE.resources.dataset_defs` have a type e.g.
+:mod:`~pySPACE.resources.dataset_defs` have a type, e.g.,
 :mod:`~pySPACE.resources.dataset_defs.time_series` or
 :mod:`~pySPACE.resources.dataset_defs.feature_vector`.
 **The metadata is crucial**, because it tells the software, which type of data is stored in which format.
-The format is also important to know, since different formats require totally different loading algorithms, e.g. comma separated values without heading and empty space separated values with heading.
+The format is also important to know, since different formats require totally different loading algorithms, e.g., comma separated values without heading and empty space separated values with heading.
 For the relevant types, there is a direct mapping between :mod:`~pySPACE.resources.dataset_defs` types and